New EnglandFarm Guide

 A smaller orchard stop

-A local orchard option for readers who want a manageable, low-key seasonal picking day.
+A local orchard option for a manageable, low-key seasonal picking day.

 Plan